HEADINGTON, OXFORD

 In 1908, Harry Prior retired: his furniture shop in Oxford became the Electra Picture Palace, and he moved to a smaller house in the Ridings.
 His tombstone in the graveyard of Holy Trinity Church, Headington Quarry, shows that he died in Headington on 14 March 1931 at the age of 89.

-In 1958 the Park Hospital became a children’s psychiatric hospital; and since 1986 it has been a general children’s hospital, incorporating the National Centre for Children with Epilepsy.
-It has always been part of the same administration as the Warneford Hospital.
+• In 1986 it became a general children’s hospital, incorporating the National Centre for Children with Epilepsy.

-Contact: Stephanie Jenkins
+© Stephanie Jenkins